 - Lack of inhibition: can be a problem with some types of dementia.
 Confusion might cause some people with dementia to behave in a way that others find embarrassing, such as undressing in public, swearing, making inappropriate comments or exhibiting sexual behaviour.
 Having the support of your local mental health team is important when behaviour becomes distressing to the person and their family and friends.

 - Night-time waking: dementia can cause people to become restless at night and find it difficult to sleep.
 It can affect people’s body clocks so that they may get up in the night, get dressed or even go outside.
 Getting advice and support from your GP or local mental health team is important, to ensure safety and help you with managing your own need for rest and sleep.

 - Trailing and checking: dementia can make people insecure and anxious, so they may follow carers or loved ones to check where they are.

-- Hiding and losing things: people with dementia sometimes hide things and then forget where they are – or forget that they have hidden them at all.
+- Losing things: people with dementia sometimes put things away and then forget where they are – or forget that they put them away in the first place.

 - Paranoia: some people with dementia can become suspicious and paranoid.
 For example, if they have mislaid an object they may accuse someone of stealing it, or they might imagine that a close friend or family member is out to get them.